How to Grow Hollyhock Flowers

 How to Grow Hollyhock Flower Plants

-Perennial Hollyhock like full sun to partial shade.
+Select a planting site where your perennial Hollyhock plants will receive full sunlight.
+They look great when properly spaced and grown in small groups.
 They will grow quickly to a height of four to five feet or more, depending upon the variety you have selected for your yard.

 Hollyhock likes rich, well-drained soil.
 Water as needed to keep the soil moist at all times.
 Adding a general-purpose fertilizer once a month will result in bigger, fuller blooms.